MARIAM MARONYAN, Plaintiff-Appellant,

 service contractor to comply with any obligation under this chapter, or under a written warranty, implied warranty, or service contract, may bring suit for damages and other legal and equitable relief —

-(A) in any court of competent jurisdiction in any State or the District of Columbia; or
+(A) in any court of competent jurisdiction in any State or the District

 (B) in an appropriate district court of the United States, subject to paragraph (3) of this subsection.